MarkDBlackwell/temperament-math/README.md

 the sharp keys' major thirds are closer to just than those of the corresponding flat keys, which increases variety.
-(Thomas Young had these the same.)
+(In Young's, these are the same.)

 Unlike Young's,
 the sharp keys are favored over the flat keys
-(the major thirds are more just).
+(in other words, the major thirds are more just).

-This improves the sound of the major dominant chords of the commonly-used minor keys, such as E-major in A-minor, A-major in D-minor,
+This improves the sound of the major dominant chords of the commonly-used minor keys, such as the E-major dominant chord of A-minor, A-major of D-minor, and B-major of E-minor.
-B-major in E-minor, etc.

 Also unlike Young's,
-here the major third, CE is perfectly just.
+the major third CE is perfectly just, here.

 ## Notes on the program